university-of-york/research-it-documentation/docs/source/using_viking/virtual_desktops.rst

 .. code-block:: console

+Run the following line from within a login node

     $ alces session start gnome

-And you will be presented with informtaion similar to mine below:
+And you will be presented with information similar to mine below:

 .. code-block:: console
     :emphasize-lines: 4,5,7